vmware/terraform-provider-avi/website/docs/d/avi_vsgs.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `geodb_uuid` - Gslb geodb being associated using this object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `gs_uuid` - Gslb service being associated using this object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `gslb_uuid` - Gslb being associated using this object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `name` - Name of the vs-gs association object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `tenant_ref` - Tenant.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `type` - Type of the vs-gs association object.
 Enum options - VSGS_TYPE_GSLB, VSGS_TYPE_GS, VSGS_TYPE_GEO_DB.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `uuid` - Uuid of the vs-gs association object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `vs_uuid` - Virtual service being associated using this object.
 Field introduced in 21.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.